gflouriz/Concurrent-Dependency-Discoverer/README.md

 #include directives for system files (enclosed in < >) are normally NOT specified in dependencies.
 Therefore, this system will focus on generating dependencies between source files and non-system #include directives (enclosed in “ ”).

 For very large software systems, a singly-threaded application to crawl the source files may take a very long time.
-The final product should be a concurrent include file crawler in C++.
+The final program should be a concurrent include file crawler in C++.